NathanCheshire/Cyder/markdown/WidgetCreationGuide.md

 If you want to have a bit of fun with the UI and not use the default absolute layout, take a look at the `layouts` package for layouts such as the `CyderFlowLayout` and `CyderGridLayout`.
-They work in the way you'd expect but are, IMHO, much easier and intuitive than the Swing layouts.
+They work in the way you'd expect but are, IMHO, much easier and intuitive than Swing layouts.

 ## Logic